bakiguher/challenge-collecting-data/README.md

 You must save everything in a `.csv` file.

 ## Description
-Python scripts to scrape from www.immoweb.be for sale houses and apartments.
+Python scripts to scrape from www.immoweb.be for houses and apartments in the market for sale.
 It uses threading and it can be run many times.
-Ideal is; for a standard pc with 20 GB memory and I7 cpu,  20 threads while scraping properties and 100 urls for each thread.
+Ideal is; for a standard pc with 16 GB memory and i7 cpu,  20 threads while scraping properties and 100 urls for each thread.
 It takes around 50 minutes for scraping 2000 properties.